hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 ## Scan blockchain based on predicates

 Now that your bitcoind and Chainhook configurations are complete, you can define the Chainhook [predicates](../overview.md#if-this-predicate-design) you would like to scan against bitcoin blocks.
-These predicates are where the user specifies the kinds of blockchain events that trigger a Chainhook to the deliver a result (either a file appendation or an HTTP POST request).
+These predicates are where the user specifies the kinds of blockchain events that trigger Chainhook to deliver a result (either a file appendation or an HTTP POST request).
 This section helps you with an example JSON file to scan a range of blocks in the blockchain to trigger results.
 To understand the supported predicates for Bitcoin, refer to [how to use chainhooks with bitcoin](how-to-use-chainhooks-with-bitcoin.md).

 The following is an example to walk you through an `if_this / then_that` predicate design that appends event payloads to the configured file destination.